ABL Home Page

 ElevatEd schools and participating educators also receive financial and material support:

-• ElevatEd mentor teachers will receive training, benefit from participation in a learning community of fellow mentors (community of practice), and receive a stipend for their work.
+• ElevatEd mentor teachers receive training, benefit from participation in a learning community of fellow mentors (community of practice), and receive a stipend for their work.

-• ECJE teachers and directors in participating schools will benefit from a strong professional network within and across communities.
+• ECJE teachers and directors in participating schools benefit from a strong professional network within and across communities.

 Ideal applicant ECJE centers are: